Trade wars and the Fed

-- Conclusion: We maintain a small underweight preference for U.S. equities in global portfolios, solely on the back of their expensive valuations.
+- Conclusion: We maintain a very small underweight preference for U.S. equities in global portfolios, solely on the back of their expensive valuations.
+Our conviction levels tactically are low.

 Any opinion expressed is that of Russell Investments, is not a statement of fact, is subject to change and does not constitute investment advice.